cherise215/advchain/README.md

 # Adversarial Data Augmentation with Chained Transformations (AdvChain)

 This repo contains the pytorch implementation of adversarial data augmentation, which supports to perform adversarial training on a chain of image photometric transformations and geometric transformations for improved consistency regularization.
-Please cite our work if you find it useful in your work
+Please cite our work if you find it useful in your work.

 ## Introduction

 <img align="center" src="assets/graphical_abstract.png" width="750">

-For more details please see our paper on [Arxiv](https://arxiv.org/abs/2108.03429) and
+For more details please see our paper on [Arxiv](https://arxiv.org/abs/2108.03429).

 ## Requirements